 - 5.11 A proposal from Slough Community Leisure to provide and operate a temporary ice facility over the closure period was received by the Council in June 2016.
-The proposal would be to install a 30m x 20m temporary rink in the Montem Leisure Centre sports hall.
+The proposal was to install a 30m x 20m temporary rink in the Montem Leisure Centre sports hall.
 This would subsequently put this well used facility out of use and would cause irreparable damage to the sports hall floor.
 The size of the rink would also not be appropriate for all ice activity, particularly ice hockey which currently use the facility on average for 22 hours a week.
-Their proposal to provide a temporary ice rink comes with a number of caveats including: - I. The council agreeing to a 10 year management contract for the future operation of ice to Absolutely - II.
+Their proposal to provide a temporary ice rink at comes with a number of caveats including: - I. The council agreeing to a 10 year management contract for the future operation of ice to Absolutely

+- II.
 The council agreeing to a 50 year lease on Ten Pin to Absolutely - III.
-The council agreeing to a 20 year management agreement for Ten Pin to Absolutely out to the market for a new leisure operator, through a competitive tendering process with the OJEU notice advertised from 1st August 2016.
+The council agreeing to a 20 year management agreement for Ten Pin to Absolutely

+The Council believes that the overall proposals from Slough Community Leisure are inamicable to the Council's long term strategy.
+The council is planning to go out to the market for a new leisure operator, through a competitive tendering process with the OJEU notice advertised from 1st August 2016.
 Entering into such an agreement with SCL would likely to be met by a legal challenge from other leisure providers, who have already attended a 'bidders day' in Slough in May of this year.